AMD-AGI/GEAK-eval/README.md

 1. Use `torch.allclose` to compare two runs (ground truth and generated).
 1. Fix ground truth files to include `result_gold = test_*()`.
 1. Ensure consistent seed across files.
-1. Integrated the correctness checks inside the performance evaluation suite.
-This is due to large number of unit tests available in performance suite and speedup must be computed by re-evaluating ground truth kernel.

 We have also integrated performance measurement into the framework.
 Kernel evaluation flow is as follows:
 1. Check if the kernel is callable: run the test function of the kernel.
-2. If the kernel is callable then check if the kernel matches ground truth by comparing outputs of the generated kernel on known tests.
+2. If the kernel is callable then check if the kernel matches ground truthe by comparing outputs of the generated kernel on know tests.
 3. If the generated kernel is correct: run the performance evaluation.

 #### Help/support/contribute: